Bruce Lipton and His Pseudoscientific Manifesto for American Evolutionary Supremacy

 With all the magnificent machinery that we call the human body, there is no new function that's present in your human body that's not already present in every single cell.
 You have a digestive system, a respiratory system, etc, so does a cell.

 Then he pushes things even further: humans live in communities; and in biology, multicellular organisms are sometimes described as "colonies of cells".
-There is a good biological basis for describing a human as a colony of cells, but there is no reason at all to believe that you can learn about cells from drawing analogies with human societies.
-This is a typical reductionist trick.
-Richard Dawkins is doing the same with his concept of the Meme (see my article A Critique of Richard Dawkins and the Committee for skeptical Inquiry (CSI) and especially in the Matrix Dictionary update on Richard Dawkins.
+There is a good biological basis for describing a human as a colony of cells, but there is no reason at all to believe that you can learn about cells from drawing analogies with human societies.”
+This is a typical environmental oriented reductionist trick.
+Richard Dawkins is doing the same with his concept of the Meme, however, with the opposite focus on heredity.

 Such reductionist claims are where Lipton's reasoning takes him, when he goes on to deduce the cause of cancer: